 Thrasher proposed a polyurethane injection system, PolyLevel, to provide an economical, quick and effective solution for lifting the homeowner's concrete driveway slab.
 PolyLevel is a two-part polyurethane material that expands into a rigid foam used to fill voids and lift and stabilize concrete slabs.
-Once injected through small, penny-sized drilled “ports”, a chemical process converts the product into a strong, rapidly-setting foam material.
-In its foam state, PolyLevel is relatively lightweight, weighing two to six pounds per cubic-foot (pcf).
-Other void-filling or lifting materials can weigh upwards of 120 pcf, adding a significant burden to the supporting base material beneath the concrete, and potentially contributing to further settlement issues.
-For this project, Thrasher installed 61 pounds of PolyLevel and lifted the concrete slab to within a quarter-inch of its original position.
-The entire project was completed in 3 hours and with PolyLevel's quick cure time, the homeowner was able to drive on the slab 20 minutes after installation.
+Once injected through small, pencil sized "ports," the material expands, lifting the concrete and converting into a robust and rapidly-setting foam material.
+In its foam state, PolyLevel is super lightweight, weighing two to six pounds per cubic foot.
+Other void-filling or lifting materials can weigh upwards of 120 pounds per cubic foot, adding a significant additional weight burden to the supporting base material beneath the concrete and potentially contributing to further settlement issues.
+For this project, Thrasher installed the PolyLevel and lifted the concrete slab to its original position.
+We completed the entire project in 3 hours, and with PolyLevel's quick cure time, the homeowner was able to drive on the slab 20 minutes after installation.
 PolyLevel is an environmentally friendly, clean, efficient, long-lasting and economical alternative to traditional concrete repair options.

 The Thompson family appreciated how quickly the job was performed and how clean the project was.
 She thanked the crew in a follow-up call saying, "I left the house and returned just a few hours later to a completely different driveway.
 I couldn't even tell that they had been there other than the fact that I could drive into my garage without a huge bump!"